Slide rule: Basic concepts

 Simple slide rule made from index cards marked with powers of 2, calculating 8x4 by aligning the bottom ruler to start where the top ruler is 8, and then reading at the number above where the bottom ruler is 4.

 Each ruler's scale has graduations labeled with precomputed outputs of various mathematical functions, acting as a lookup table that maps from position on the ruler as each function's input.
-Calculations that can be reduced to simple addition or subtraction using those precomputed functions can be solved by aligning the two rulers and reading the approximate result.
+Calculations that can be reduced to simple addition or subtraction using those precomputed functions can be solved by aligning the two rulers and reading the result.

 For example, a number to be multiplied on one logarithmic-scale ruler can be aligned with the start of another such ruler to sum their logarithms.
 Then by applying the law of the logarithm of a product, the product of the two numbers can be read.
 More elaborate slide rules can perform other calculations, such as square roots, exponentials, and trigonometric functions.

 The user may estimate the location of the decimal point in the result by mentally interpolating between labeled graduations.
 Scientific notation is used to track the decimal point for more precise calculations.
 Addition and subtraction steps in a calculation are generally done mentally or on paper, not on the slide rule.